iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Banach Space Introduction.md

 **References:**

-This is listed as 2.4-5 in Kreyzig's textbook, but I would suggest looking into [here](http://mathonline.wikidot.com/riesz-s-lemma) on mathdot for a better exposition of the proof.
+This is listed as 2.4-5 in Kreyzig's textbook, but I would suggest looking into [here](http://mathonline.wikidot.com/riesz-s-lemma) on math-dot for a better exposition of the proof.